FREQUENTLY ASKED QUESTIONS

 When do I have to pay the remaining balance due?

-Any balance of bid, recording fees, $45 deed fee and $0.50 transfer fee must be paid in person between 9:00 am Wednesday, September 21st and 4:00 pm on Thursday, September 22, 2022.
-Payments can be made at 373 S. High Street, 21st Floor at the front counter.
+Any balance of bid, recording fees, $45 deed fee and $0.50 transfer fee must be paid in person between 9:00 am Thursday, November 2nd, 2023 and 4:00 pm on Friday, November 3rd, 2023.
+Payments can be made at 373 S. High Street, 19th Floor at the front counter of the Transfer and Conveyance department.

 What happens if the successful bidder fails to pay the remaining balance?